-Students shall have two (2) school days to complete assignments missed from the first absence, four (4) school days to complete assignments missed from two consecutive absences, and one (1) calendar week to complete assignments missed during three (3) to five (5) consecutive days or class periods.
+Students shall have two (2) school days to make up the first absence, four (4) school days to make up two consecutive absences, and one (1) calendar week to complete assignments missed during three (3) to five (5) consecutive days or class periods.
 A student absent from six (6) to ten (10) consecutive days or class periods shall have two (2) calendar weeks to complete assignments.
 A maximum of ten (10) school days will be allowed for students to complete all missed work.
 All make-up work must be completed by the end of the semester unless extenuating circumstances are approved by the principal.
-Long-term assignments are exempt from make-up consideration and are due as assigned.
+Long term assignments are exempt from make-up consideration and are due as assigned.
 The following regulations apply to work missed by pupils as a result of absence:

-- .
-Work missed because of an absence may be requested and completed with full credit according to the guidelines listed above. - .
-Work missed because of an educational absence (item V.A.1.f. under absences in this policy) shall have prior approval through the principal's office and must be completed within the guideline previously stated. - .
-Students who receive a school imposed out-of-school suspension sanction may request to makeup daily classroom work, and to take textbooks home.
-(See IV.
-H. and V.A.3.)
+- a.
+Work missed because of an excused absence may be completed with full credit at the convenience of the teacher. - b.
+Work missed because of an educational absence shall have prior approval through the principal's office and must be completed within the guideline previously stated. - c.
+Except for end-of-course or grading period examinations, work missed because of an unexcused absence may not be completed for credit, and the absent pupil will receive a grade of zero on work missed.